 Impose Tariffs on Imports.
 Tariffs tend to encourage domestic production of goods and keep wealth circulating domestically.
 It is the circulation of wealth, not so much the amount of wealth in existence, that results in more products and more improvements.
 Shipping raw materials far distances to be made into cheap products by cheap labor is energy inefficient, increases pollution, and encourages over-consumption and waste.
 Tariffs could once again be the sole source of funds for government administration expenses and define their limit.
 Free trade agreements mainly benefit stock-holders in multinational corporations, not the consumer or the producer.
 Trade agreements allow government to subsidize and promote, for example, corn production in the U.S. to the detriment of other kinds of crop production.
 Free trade (which is not really free but unfairly managed and manipulated by government and industry lobbyists) not only hurts U.S. workers but can also adversely affect the local economies of trading partners and force migration to the U.S. The exception for tariffs should be those products that cannot be adequately produced in the U.S. and the fair free trade between individuals for private consumption.

 Free College Tuition at State Schools.
 Any Federal support for higher education should be used solely for public benefit not private benefit.
-I support free (or very low cost or sliding scale) tuition, room and board at highly competitive state colleges and state universities to train public sector workers in healthcare, law, civil engineering, education, social services and so forth.
+I support free (or very low cost or sliding scale) tuition, room and board at highly competitive state colleges and state universities to train public sector workers in healthcare, law, civil engineering, education, and social services.
 In exchange for a free college education, graduates should be required to work for the state for some number of years.
 Such a tuition program would also help the state provide quality social programs at lower costs.
 The program would be funded by a National Public Bank which would provide for the basic costs of operations, maintenance and academic facilities.
 Each state should have some ability to decide exactly how funds are spent and/or decide whether or not to charge low and/or sliding-scale fees at their state schools.
 Administrative pay must also be limited relative to faculty pay.